-Committing Changes to Your Codebase the Right Way — SitePoint
+Commit Changes to Your Codebase the Right Way — SitePoint

 Atomic vs Bloated Commits

-We’ve all needed to revert a small change and found ourselves looking for it in a massive commit that changes dozens of files and adds multiple features.
+We’ve all needed to revert a small change and found ourselves searching for it when a massive commit changes dozens of files and adds multiple features.
 How much easier would the rollback be if it was located in one commit that only addressed that specific issue?

 The Messy, Bloated Way